mariadb-corporation/MaxScale/Documentation/Filters/Named-Server-Filter.md

 ## Overview

-The **namedserverfilter** is a filter module for MaxScale which is able to route queries to servers based on regular expression matches.
+The **namedserverfilter** is a filter module for MariaDB MaxScale which is able to route queries to servers based on regular expression matches.

 ## Configuration